inBeat/inbeat-website/content/top-influencers/instagram/food/united-states/chicago/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Chicago In 2023
+title: Top 10 Food Instagram Influencers In Chicago In 2024
 description: >-
-  Find top food Instagram influencers in Chicago in 2023.
-Most popular hashtags: #chicagofood #chicago #chicagofoodauthority.
+  Find top food Instagram influencers in Chicago in 2024.
+Most popular hashtags: #chicagofood #chicago #chicagofoodie #chicagofoodauthority.
 platform: Instagram
-hits: 183
+hits: 293
-text_top: Analyze the best Instagram influencers on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: Our platform holds 183 Instagram influencers like this in Chicago, United States for you to connect with.
+text_bottom: inBeat aggregates 293 Instagram influencers like this in Chicago, United States for you to contact.
 profiles:
   - username: "emmierosenblum"
     fullname: >-